HarrisonHemstreet/TIL-2023/achievements-and-complements.md

 Karl told me that I have a great attitude and that he would rather work with someone who has a great attitude than great tech skills bc tech skills can be learned, while personality cannot

+# 11 November 2021
+Karl and I sat down and had our review.
+He told me that he is very happy that I decided to work here.
+He told me that I've done great work and that he is excited to see what more I can do here!
+He told me that he is really happy to work with me.
+That he enjoys working with me and that they made the right decision to hire me.